learn-academy-2023-alpha/full-stack-rails-leo-cj-full-stack-rails/README.md

 Acceptance Criteria

-Has a controller action for create
+Has a controller action for create-
-Has a route for create
+Has a route for create-
-Can fill out a form for a new blog post and click on a submit button that will trigger a create action Can be rerouted to the landing page when a valid blog post is created 🏔 Stretch Goals
+Can fill out a form for a new blog post and click on a submit button that will trigger a create action- Can be rerouted to the landing page when a valid blog post is created-

+🏔 Stretch Goals
 Story 5: In order to interact with the blog post application, as a user of the application, I need to delete a new blog post.